Poison ivy - oak - sumac rash

 Poison ivy, oak, and sumac are plants that commonly cause an allergic skin reaction.
+This is also called an allergic contact dermatitis.
 The result is most often an itchy, red rash with bumps or blisters.

 The rash is caused by skin contact with the oils (resin) of certain plants.
 The oils most often enter the skin rapidly.